Phishing Overview

 What to know and do

-• Know that many hackers use email addresses similar to those used by official entities or trusted partners.
+• Know that many hackers use email addresses and domains similar to those used by official entities, trusted sources and contacts; these slight address and domain variations can sometimes be easy to miss at a quick glance.

-• If they claim to represent a bank, government agency, organization or business you already do business with, do not respond.
-Go to the official website of the organization and contact them using officially posted contact information.
+• If the source claims to represent a bank, government agency, or an organization or business you already do business with, do not respond.
+Go to the official organization's website and contact them using verified contact information.

 • Recognize the signs of phishing and continue to stay informed about new phishing tactics.